neil-b-patel/rec-sys-midterm/README.md

 - Michael Zemanek '23

 ## Introduction
 Hello!
-We are a group students/researchers at Davidson College.
+We are a group of students/researchers at Davidson College.

 This was the result of a midterm project for the Recommender Systems Research course.